charlescol/schema-manager/CONTRIBUTING.md

 4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

+## Setting up the Development Environment

+This project uses Yarn for package management, so please ensure you have Yarn installed before proceeding.

 ## Code Style and Formatting:

 We use ESLint for code linting and Prettier for code formatting.
 Before submitting your changes, make sure that your code follows these standards.